wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Skill Book Auto-Use](https://www.nexusmods.com/newvegas/mods/82674) - Automatically uses skill books upon pickup.

 [SMAC - Simple Melee Attack Canceling](https://www.nexusmods.com/newvegas/mods/82732) - Blocking interrupts your melee/unarmed attacks for quick and responsive defense.

+[TTW Ultimate Invisible Wall Remover](https://www.nexusmods.com/newvegas/mods/77975) - A comprehensive invisible wall remover for Tale of Two Wastelands.
+- This allows you to cross previously uncrossable mountains or rubble piles separating buildings.
+This will make traveling easier, but will also allow access to areas not designed to be accessed and may break scripted events if areas are prematurely accessed.

 [TTW Quick Train to NV Prompt](https://www.nexusmods.com/newvegas/mods/82311) - Allows for starting in NV without the imperfections that can accompany the standard TTW provided option, and that [TTW Quick Start](https://mod.pub/ttw/54-ttw-3-3-esp-less-quick-start) disables.